 In the construction and mechanical industries, workers’ compensation insurance (workers’ comp) can be a severe expense.

-Considering the current New York state crackdown (check out this CNN Money Article) on workers’ compensation insurance fraud, knowing whether the individuals on your job site are truly independent contractors or not can mean serious bucks to your business.
+CNN Money Article) on workers’ compensation insurance fraud, knowing whether the individuals on your job site are truly independent contractors or not can mean serious bucks to your business.

 As a general contractor in NY, how do you know who is really considered an independent contractor?

 Unfortunately, two answers that the NY workers’ compensation insurance board won’t accept include:

 - Because that’s what he/she told me they were

 - Because he/she doesn’t work for me

 The following was taken directly from the New York State Workers’ Compensation website.
 These are the factors that a judge will take into consideration when hearing a workers’ compensation insurance dispute.
 In order to be considered an independent contractor, you must meet all of these requirements.